MauroDataMapper/docs/docs/installing/docker-install.md

 ### Running multiple instances

-If running multiple docker-compose instances then they will all make use of the same initial images, therefore you only need to run the `./make` script once per server.
+If running multiple Mauro Docker instances then they can all make use of the same initial images, therefore you only need to run the `docker compose build` command once per server.

-### SSH firewalled servers

-Some servers have the 22 SSH port firewalled for external connections.
-If this is the case you can change the `base_images/sdk_base/ssh/config` file:

-* Comment out the `Hostname` field that's currently active
-* Uncomment both commented out `Hostname` and `Port` fields, this will allow git to work using the 443 port which will not be blocked

 ---